 - 1. Project Administration: You will establish a construction project of your choice, or a section of the class field trip project: - a- The construction project background, key OSHA section applicable to your specific project. - b- Understanding the Owner, GC/CM, and subcontractor responsibilities regarding site safety, responsible person in charge vs. qualified person. - c- Description of the Construction site signage and overall site safety compliance - d- Include a one page inspection report of site conformity to OSHA standards.
-Report is due March 26 hand in at the beginning of class. - 2.
+Report is due April 1 must be printed & hand-in classroom. - 2.
 Group presentation: - a- A detailed PowerPoint Presentation of you Construction site Safety - b- Three (3) or Four (4) person groups each are presenting their 5-7 minute portion